 - Departmental leadership succession

-- A list of other departments within the College upon which the department relies during normal operations and in an emergency.
+- A list of other departments within the university upon which the department relies during normal operations and in an emergency.
 This list describes the dependency and the department responsible for providing the service.

 - A list of external providers upon which the department relies during normal operations and during an emergency.
 This list includes the product or service, the primary and secondary provider of the product or service, the providers' contact information, and the name or names of the staff within the department that is responsible for communicating with the vendor.